StevenLOL/LuceneIndex/README.md

 We recommend NetBean as your IDE.

-If you have NetBean, File->Open directory, that's all.
+If you have NetBean, File->Open Project, that's all.

 You can always use ant to build the project.